Joey Votto Player Props: Reds vs. Rockies

 - Votto picked up at least one hit 52 times last year in 91 games played (57.1%), including multiple hits on 13 occasions (14.3%).

-- Votto drove in a run in 29.7% of his 91 games last season, with two or more RBIs in 9.9% of them (nine).
+- Votto picked up an RBI in 27 games last season out 91 (29.7%), including nine multi-RBI outings (9.9%).
 He drove in three or more runs in five games.

+- He scored in 26 of 91 games last year, with multiple runs in five of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.